How to Simplify Database-to-Database Table Copying with Teradata Parallel Transporter (TPT) and tdload

 Suppose you are in a shared host environment, where many users might watch command execution.
 In that case, you can maintain all sensitive information in a job variables file and use the “tdload -v jobvars.txt” instead.
 If you want to save and see the script that tdload generates for tbuild, add the “-S” option to the tdload call.
 The generated scripts are kept in the job log directory for further inspection and customization.
 A tbuild command can readily use them.

-Copying Tables across the exact Teradata System
+Copying Tables across the same Teradata System

 tdload --SourceTdpid 127.0.0.1 --SourceUserName ETLsrc --SourceUserPassword ETL_SRC_PASS --SourceWorkingDatabase MySrcDB --SourceTable MySrcTbl --TargetTdpid 127.0.0.1 --TargetUserName ETLtrgt --TargetUserPassword ETL_TRGT_PASS --TargetWorkingDatabase MyTrgtDB --TargetTable MyTrgtTbl a_job_name